Politics of Fiji

 The politics of Fiji take place within the framework of a parliamentary representative democratic republic.
 Fiji has a multiparty system with the Prime Minister of Fiji as head of government.
 The executive power is exercised by the government.
 Legislative power is vested in both the government and the Parliament of Fiji.
 The judiciary is mostly independent of the executive and the legislature.

 Following the 2006 Fijian coup d'état, the power was subsumed by the military.
-Nominal head of state Ratu Josefa Iloilo abrogated the Constitution of Fiji and dismissed all Courts, after the Court of Appeal ruled that the post-coup Bainimarama government was illegal.
-A new Constitution was promulgated in September 2013, and a general election was held in September 2014, won by Bainimarama's FijiFirst Party.
+Nominal head of state Ratu Josefa Iloilo abolished the Constitution of Fiji and dismissed all Courts, after the Court of Appeal ruled that the post-coup Bainimarama government was illegal.
+A new Constitution was made known to the public in September 2013, and a general election was held in September 2014, won by Bainimarama's FijiFirst Party.

 The Economist Intelligence Unit rated Fiji as a "hybrid regime" in 2018.